cairo-book/cairo-book/src/ch11-09-printing.md

 {{#include ../listings/ch11-advanced-features/no_listing_08_print_macro/src/lib.cairo}}
 ```

 > `print!` and `println!` macros use the `Display` trait under the hood, and are therefore used to print the value of types that implement it.
-This is the case for basic data types, but not for more complexe ones.
+This is the case for basic data types, but not for more complex ones.
 If you try to print complex data types values with these macros, e.g., for debugging purpose, you will get an error.
 In that case, you can either [manually implement][print with display] the `Display` trait for your type, or use the `Debug` trait (see [below][print with debug]).

 [byte array]: ./ch02-02-data-types.md#byte-array-strings
 [print with display]: ./ch11-09-printing.md#printing-custom-data-types